calherries/rich/README.md

 ## Features

-- Deserialize text editor contents to HTML, JSON, EDN
+- Deserialize text editor state to JSON, EDN, and its contents to HTML
 - Undo
 - Extensible command pallette